EmmanuelJeanBriand/BBLearnTools/README.md

 # BBLearnTools

-Tools in Python for writing math and quizzes for Blackboard Learn.
+Tools in Python for writing math and quizzes for Blackboard Learn ("Original View", not ["Ultra"](https://help.blackboard.com/Learn/Instructor/Ultra/Getting_Started/What_Is_Ultra).
+It seems that Blackboard "Ultra" restricted the ways of uploading questions, which makes blackjax and bbtextquiz incompatible with Ultra).

 [Blackboard Learn](https://www.blackboard.com/teaching-learning/learning-management/blackboard-learn) is a widespread commercial LMS (Learning Management System).